raydog/deno-statsd-client/README.md

 - `server` (Object?)
 Object that describes how to connect to the server.

-  If connecting to a UDP server:
+  If connecting via UDP datagrams:

   - `proto`: `"udp"`
   - `host` (string?)
 (Default: "localhost")